-Bauer explains that some people can eat big salads and have no digestive problems whatsoever, but if you do—which is especially common if you are just starting to make salads part of your everyday life—she suggests you watch how much you’re eating.
-“I’d start with between a cup-and-a-half to two cups of salad,” she says.
+Bauer explains that some people can eat big salads and have no digestive problems whatsoever, but if you do have some stomach issues—which is especially common if you are just starting to make salads part of your everyday life—she suggests looking at the amount of raw roughage you're taking in.
+"I'd start with between a cup-and-a-half to two cups of salad," she says.

 Dr. Sharma, who teaches an Ayurvedic cooking class at the Art of Living Retreat Center in North Carolina, echoes the sentiment, saying that, while the exact number varies for each person, she recommends beginning with raw veggies comprising no more than 10 to 25 percent of your daily diet.

 For the other 75 to 90 percent, round out your meal with protein and healthy fats not tucked inside an extra helping of greens.
 Or, you could vary your plate with cooked veggies—which leads to our experts' next big tip.

 "Cooked vegetables are easier for people to digest than raw veggies," Bauer says.
 While it's true that the cooking process does dim some of the nutrient density, Bauer says the difference isn't great enough to lose sleep over.

 From an Ayurvedic perspective, Dr. Sharma says, "ancient wisdom on food indicates that cooked foods are easier and more gentle on the body, and then adding in some easily digestive raw foods as part of the daily meal is a good combination to have."
 The takeaway here: Salads don't have to be the only way to get your veggie fix.
 Some cooked vegetables that she says are particularly easy on the tummy are sweet potatoes, spinach, steamed string beans, and steamed asparagus.